unfa/irc2png/README.md

 ## How to use it?

 Just run the script and read the built-in help.

+For a quick test, clone or download this repository to your disk, and run:

+    ./irc2png.sh irc.txt template.svg

+It should create a `./irc2png` subdirectory filled with PNG frames.

 ## Cool features to brag about